BND Hamburger Icon

 • Easier accounting and invoicing: Often, recurring payment platforms can integrate with your accounting and invoicing systems.
 In this case, a recurring payment can trigger the creation of an invoice and the recording of a credit in the appropriate general ledger account.
 That’s less work for you and more accuracy in your billing and accounting.

-• Easier accounts payable for clients: When clients know their funds will be withdrawn on a certain date, they don’t need to check their accounts payable to square up.
-Instead, they can sit back and watch as their accounts payable is credited and their cash account is debited.
+• Easier accounts payable (AP) for clients: When clients know their funds will be withdrawn on a certain date, they don’t need to check their AP to square up.
+Instead, they can sit back and watch as their AP is credited and their cash account is debited.
 Plus, if their accounting, invoicing and payment processing are integrated like yours, then your recurring payments will truly perfect their operations.

 There’s no one way to set up recurring payments for your business.
 Instead, the steps you’ll take will vary based on your credit card processor of choice.
 We’ve explained how to accept recurring payments with a few of our reviews of the best credit card processing providers.